 - Add the sausage and break it up well with a wooden spoon or some other fun kitchen implement.
 You don't want any big chunks of sausage, so be thorough.

-- When the sausage is starting to brown, add the onions, garlic, bell pepper and celery along with some kosher salt, freshly ground black pepper, the Italian seasoning and the pepper flakes.
+- When the sausage is starting to brown, add the onions, garlic, mushrooms, and red bell pepper along with some kosher salt, freshly ground black pepper, Italian seasoning pepper flakes.

 - Cook over medium to medium-high heat until the vegetables release all their liquid and are starting to turn golden.